 Major economic events and periods of significant industry growth often create job opportunities, which can be reported in labour market information.

 Labour market information can tell you how much employment or an industry grew in the last four months, and predict the future strength of your industry or region.

-Working in Canada is an online resource with detailed labour market information on jobs, careers, and regional labour markets in Canada.
+Job Bank is an online resource with detailed labour market information on jobs, careers, and regional labour markets in Canada.

 Regional labour markets

 Labour market information is broken down by geographic region in Canada.
 You can find information for each provincial or territorial region, and more specific information on local labour markets.